technomancy/leiningen/README.md

 **A:** It means you have some code that was AOT (ahead-of-time) compiled with a different version of Clojure than the one you're currently using.
 If it persists after running <tt>lein clean</tt> then it is a problem with your dependencies.
-If you depend on contrib, make sure the contrib version matches the Clojure version.
-Also note for your own project that AOT compilation in Clojure is much less important than it is in other languages.
+Note that for your own project that AOT compilation in Clojure is much less important than it is in other languages.
 There are a few language-level features that must be AOT-compiled to work, generally